andrea9293/mcp-documentation-server

 Core capabilities

-- AI-Powered Search š¤: Advanced document analysis with Gemini AI for contextual understanding and intelligent insights
+- AI-Powered Search 🤖: Advanced document analysis with Google Gemini AI for contextual understanding and intelligent insights (optional, requires API key)

-- Context Window Retrieval: Gather surrounding chunks for richer LLM answers
+- Context Window Retrieval: Fetch surrounding chunks to provide LLMs with richer context

-- Streaming file reader to process large files without high memory usage
+- Streaming File Reader: Handles large files without high memory usage

 ~/.mcp-documentation-server/